-It's time to sound off and decide once and for all: RV camping vs. tent camping.
+It’s time to sound off and decide once and for all.

 Tent Camping

-Maybe so, but just because we like to have an air mattress and a sleeping bag doesn't mean that tent camping isn't the best way to experience the outdoors.
-You can certainly still have an electrical hookup, a restroom, and a shower nearby for convenience, or you can choose to go primitive camping and find your own way to do these things.
+But just because there are a lot of gear considerations and a need for the tent camper to be organized doesn't mean that tent camping isn't the best way to experience the outdoors.
+You can certainly still have an electrical hookup, a restroom, and a shower nearby for convenience, or you can choose to go primitive camping and experience the outdoors in a little less luxury.

 We can't really compare primitive camping, or camping well off the beaten path, to RV camping.
-RVs can't really go as far off the grid (or off the road), so if you're in a national park or other expansive setting, a text gets you much farther away.
+RVs can't go as far off the grid (or off the road), so if you're trying to get the deeper backcountry views you'll have to forego all the modern amenities.
+Cut down your supplies to only what you can carry on your back and enjoy tent camping out in the true wilderness.

 A true tent camping experience is for the folks who want to feel a little closer to nature while sacrificing some of the creature comforts that they are used to.

-Obviously it's more than just making some s'mores around the campfire ring, it's the camaraderie, woodsmanship, and life skills needed to survive without the things that were are used to that make all the difference in creating young people that can fend for themselves.
+Obviously it's more than just making some s'mores around the campfire ring, it's the camaraderie, woodsmanship, and life skills needed to survive without the amenities that were are used to.
+It's about knowing you can survive, and even thrive, without all the extras that we have accepted as the standard.

-No, we're not talking about survival of the fittest, just that tent camping can be about learning to live without a nightlight, hearing the forest come alive at night and still knowing that you are safe, and a simple appreciation of the things that make our lives so comfortable, something that the animals of the world have to struggle for each and every day.
+Tent camping can be about learning to live without a nightlight, hearing the forest come alive at night, still knowing that you are safe, and a simple appreciation of the things that make our lives so comfortable (something that the animals of the world have to struggle for each and every day).

 RV Camping